ZvelkAuksciau/upnabove/README.md

 npm install

 # Start local dev server
-gridsome develop
+npm run develop
 ```

+## Gridsome

+This website is using [Gridsome](https://gridsome.org) under the hood.
+It is pulling data from local Forestry files (`/products`, `/projects`, `/data` or anything else you set up in `gridsome.config.js`).
+The `/src` directory contains all of the [Vue](https://vuejs.org/) components which can access the Forestry data through GraphQL.
+[Gridsome](https://gridsome.org) documentation covers how exactly it works.

 ## Forestry (Content Management)

 This project has been pre-configured to work with Forestry.
-Go to `/admin` locally or <a href="https://forestry.io">forestry.io</a> to manage the website.
+Go to `/admin` locally or [forestry.io](https://forestry.io) and login to manage the website.
+After changing the content, it is automatically pushed to git and subsequently deployed on Netlify.
+This takes a minute or two.

 ## Deployed with Netlify

 The website gets deployed automatically on `git push` or when saving documents from Forestry.
+This in turn triggers Netlify's CI/CD, which is configured to run `gridsome build` which renders static html files ([more info here](https://gridsome.org/docs/how-it-works/#gridsome-build)).
+If the command is run successfully, the page is hosted on Netlify automatically.